Chapter 11 : Game On

 He looked to Al. James wished he could think he looked peaceful with the white covers pulled up to his chin, his body still beneath it, but even while unconscious, something was amiss about him.
 You could tell he was in pain, for his cheeks and eye sockets were sunken and blue.
 They appeared bruised, and his face had paled everywhere else.

-James kneeled down beside his brother's bedside, and he reached for his brother's hair.
+James kneeled beside his brother's bedside, and he reached for his hair.
 He brushed it back from his forehead to discover that Al's hair was thick with sweat as it beaded around his forehead.
 He felt his lips quiver with fear for his brother.
-He had never seen Al so sick, so small, and appearing so fragile.
-Al was never the fragile one, even when he truly was and pretended to be strong.
+He had never seen Al so sick, so small, or so fragile.
+Al was never the fragile one, even when he truly was on the inside and pretended to be strong.
 Al could always put on a brave face, despite how 'emotionally vulnerable' he claimed to be.

-Now, this was as if his strong mask had been wiped clean.
+Now, it was as if his strong mask had been erased.
 This was the real Al beneath it all, and James couldn't help but blame himself.

 “I'm so sorry, Albus,” moaned James as he continued to push back his brother's hair.
 “I'm sorry.
 I should have been there.
 I should have walked you home.”